grid-line

 The rise of the metaverse will combine physical and online shopping.
 This means that people will be able to go into a 3D version of a store and browse their 3D items.

-When they like a product, they can order it in the metaverse, and the product will be physically shipped to their real-life address.
+When they like a product, they can order it in the metaverse.
+If it’s a physical product, it will be shipped to their real-life address.

 This entire process is called metaverse shopping.